ritapalmaa/Stability-Guarantees-for-MPC/README.md

   ## CCGFunctions
   This folder contains functions used related with CCGs.
+   - `boxCCG.m`: FALTA ESCREVER
    - `CCGCartesian.m`: Returns the Cartesian Product between 2 CCGs.
+   - `CCGInnerRPI.m`: FALTA ESCREVER
    - `CCGIntersect.m`: From the setOperations by danielmsilvestre.
 Returns the intersection between 2 CCGs after a linear map.
    - `CCGIntersect2Sets.m`: Adapted from the setOperations by danielmsilvestre.
 Returns the intersection between 2 CCGs.
    - `CCGLinMap.m`: From the setOperations by danielmsilvestre.
 Returns the linear map between a matrix and a CCG with the addition of a vector.
-   - `CCGLinMapWithoutVector.m`: Adapted from the setOperations by danielmsilvestre.
-Returns the linear map between a matrix and a CCG.
+   - `CCGMinkowskiSum.m`: FALTA ESCREVER
+   - `CCGOverbound.m`: FALTA ESCREVER
    - `CCGReduction.m`: Returns the Minkowski Difference of a CCG considering a specific value for reduction.
    - `compileCCG.m`: by danielmsilvestre.
 Compile the CCG with the tuple information.
 Returns the constrained set associated with the constrained norm
    - `compileCCGOptimal.m`: Adapted from `compileCCG.m` by danielmsilvestre.
 Compile the CCG without the explicit tuple information (only with its size).
 Returns the constrained set associated with the constrained norm.

   ## MPCFunctions
   This folder contains functions used related with MPC.
    - `MPCFormulation.m`: Formulates the cost function and constraints for the MPC with a variable terminal set.
 Returns the cost function, the constraints and the manageble parameters for varying the terminal set.
    - `MPCSimulation.m`: Simulates an mpc trajectory considering a specific initial condition.
 Returns the controller's trajectory and the diagnostics of each step.

   ## Functions
   This folder contains auxiliary functions that simplify the methodology.